ibm-cloud-docs/openwhisk/actions.md

 ## Creating actions from the console
 {: #actions_create_ui}

-You can create actions from the IBM Cloud Functions console.
-For details about the requirements for each runtime, see [Preparing apps for actions](/docs/openwhisk?topic=cloud-functions-prep).
 {: shortdesc}

 1. From the [IBM Cloud Functions Create ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/functions/create) page, click **Create Action**.

   1. Specify a name for your action.
 Action names must be unique within namespaces.
   2. Specify a package for your action.
 [Packages](/docs/openwhisk?topic=cloud-functions-pkg_ov) group actions and feeds together.
 You can select an existing package or create a new one.
   3. Specify a runtime for your action.
 Java, .Net, and Docker actions can be [created from the CLI only](docs/openwhisk?topic=cloud-functions-prep#prep_docker).
-You can change the runtime for your action after you have created it.
+You can change the runtime for your action after you create it.
   4. Click **Create**.

 2. Paste in your code.
 Note that code field toggles between Edit and View modes.
 You can test your code by clicking **Invoke**.